rasmusiila/dentistapp/README.md

 ### Resources

 The `resources` folder contains the static web content like `html` files, fragments, `javascript` files, `css` files and `.properties` files.

+### Testing

+Unittests for some of the classes were made but not all.